-Alaska Children’s Trust, based out of Anchorage, received a $220,000 Premera grant to support the Alaska Resilience Initiative (ARI) formed to further advance the dialogue in Alaska on brain architecture, adverse childhood experiences and how communities can prevent trauma.
+Alaska Children’s Trust, also in Anchorage, received a $220,000 Premera grant to support the Alaska Resilience Initiative (ARI) formed to further advance the dialogue in Alaska on brain architecture, adverse childhood experiences and how communities can prevent trauma.

 Sunshine Community Health Center of Talkeetna, Alaska, is using its $95,500 grant to expand and fully integrate behavioral health services into primary care clinics and public schools over a 12,000-square-mile geographic area that sits between Anchorage and Denali State Park in southern Alaska.

 Some 6,000 people live in the area in remote population centers with 500 to 2,000 residents.
 Many live off the land in dry cabins accessed only by snow mobile during part of the year.
 Sunshine is using most of the grant money to fund behavioral health programs inside the schools.
 It pays for a behavior health specialist who offers group and one-on-one counseling, parenting classes and health awareness events for issues such as tobacco awareness, cyber safety and suicide prevention.
 The money also subsidizes transportation, a critical need when patients live so far from their medical clinic or pharmacy.
 “A huge thank you to Premera for helping us to help the children in our community,” said Sunshine Executive Director Melody West.